Cost to Build a Sunroom in 2025

 Cost of Prefab Sunroom Kit by Brand

 Most prefabricated kits range between $5,000 and $30,000 for the product alone.
-This option works best if you don't need a custom addition and want to save some budget.
-Size and materials will influence costs.
-The brand you choose also matters.
+If you don't need a custom addition and want to save on your budget, this option might work best for you.
+Size and materials will influence costs, and the brand you choose also matters.

 Champion